 In addition to inspirational and motivational talks, they have also delivered specific geography and ecology case studies and expedition planning and execution seminars to A ‘level students and primary school children, based on their first-hand experience in the Americas.

-Prior to their expeditions, David worked as a Management Consultant for Accenture and Katharine as an Ecologist for the RSPB.
+Prior to their expeditions, David worked as a Management Consultant for Accenture and Katharine as an Ecologist for the RSPB, which she has returned to now.

 WHAT PEOPLE SAY: